coffiarts/FoundryVTT-crunch-my-party/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 ## What it does ...
-Are you a game master who frequently needs to control a whole bunch of scene actors at once?
+Are you a game master who frequently needs to control a hole bunch of scene actors at once?
 - Maybe you like remote controlling your players' tokens while they're travelling through a dungeon in between encounters?
 - Or you need to handle larger groups of foes?